web3os-org/kernel/README.md

 <summary><strong>Expand TODO</strong></summary>

 - There's a lot to do... please help. 😅
-- Decoupling of built-in apps into their own packages
+- Decoupling of built-in modules into their own packages
 - Unified WASM handling (or just give up and focus on Emscripten)
 - Finish development of backend Node.js web3os-server API
 - Rewrite expensive core modules using Emscripten